Algeria–Vietnam relations: Cultural relations

 In Hanoi, the Algerian-Vietnamese High School is a symbol of strong Algerian-Vietnamese relationship.
-In Algiers, Hồ Chí Minh is named in several streets due to his influence for Algerian independence movement.
+In Algiers, several streets are named for Hồ Chí Minh due to his influence on the Algerian independence movement.
 The Vietnam's National Day was celebrated in Algeria first in 2007.

 Diplomatic relations

 Algeria and Vietnam share common political similarities and interests.
-Both two countries support the cause of Western Sahara, and have established tie with the Sahrawi Arab Democratic Republic.
-There is also a military cooperation between them, dated back to the Algerian War.
+Both countries support the cause of Western Sahara, and have established ties with the Sahrawi Arab Democratic Republic.
+There is also military cooperation between them, dating back to the Algerian War.

 During the Algerian War, the North Vietnamese, recently victorious during the First Indochina War provided clandestine weapon transfers to Algeria.
-Consequently, despite being a neutral state, Algeria’s relations were much warmer with Vietnam than others, with a draft resolution in the 1973 summit of the Non-Aligned Movement was proposed by Algeria, calling on its members to support the DRV and PRG.
+Consequently, despite being a neutral state, Algeria’s relations were much warmer with Vietnam than others, with a draft resolution in the 1973 summit of the Non-Aligned Movement proposed by Algeria, calling on its members to support the DRV and PRG.